davidxmoody/davidxmoody.com/src/posts/2014-10-15-lessons-learned-from-a-three-year-programming-project-part-1.md

 I started keeping a diary about four years ago.
 Initially, I just wrote in a single text file.
 It was nice and simple and easy.
 After a few months, the file got a bit big and it was impossible to find anything.
 I experimented with splitting it into multiple files but that just made the problem worse.

-Then, three years ago, I started learning [Bash](http://en.wikipedia.org/wiki/Bash_(Unix_shell)).
+Then, three years ago, I started learning [Bash][bash].
 Bash is incredibly powerful.
 I take it for granted now.
 At the time, something as simple as [grepping](http://en.wikipedia.org/wiki/Grep) for keywords in multiple files was a revelation.

 I started experimenting with all kinds of ad-hoc scripts.
 I had a script to search for keywords, a script to do a wordcount and a script to create new entries.
 I eventually settled on a new file format with one file per entry and the date embedded in the filename.